SignalK/node-red-contrib-signalk/README.md

 - `signalk-send-nmea0183`
 - `signalk-send-nmea2000`

-## Signal K Client Config Node
+## Signal K Client Config

-`config-client` provides the shared Signal K connection used by most external nodes.
+`config-client` is the shared connection node used by most external-mode nodes.

 Configuration fields: